2016 United States presidential election in South Carolina

 Out of 3.12 million registered voters, 2.10 million voted, a turnout of 67.86%.
 Trump continued the Republican tradition in South Carolina, carrying the state with 54.9% of the vote.
 Clinton received 40.7% of the vote, underperforming Barack Obama's 2012 performance by about 4%.
 Trump became the first Republican to win the White House without carrying Charleston County since Dwight Eisenhower in 1956.

+As of 2024, this is the last time the Democratic candidate won Clarendon and Dillon counties.

 Primary elections

-The former President of the United States, Barack Obama, a Democrat and former U.S. Senator from Illinois, was first elected president in the 2008 election, running with former Senator Joe Biden of Delaware.
-Defeating the Republican nominee, Senator John McCain of Arizona, with 52.9% of the popular vote and 68% of the electoral vote, Obama succeeded two-term Republican President George W. Bush, the former Governor of Texas.
-Obama and Biden were reelected in the 2012 presidential election, defeating former Massachusetts Governor Mitt Romney with 51.1% of the popular vote and 61.7% of electoral votes.
-Although Barack Obama's approval rating in the RealClearPolitics poll tracking average remained between 40 and 50% for most of his second term, it has experienced a surge in early 2016 and reached its highest point since 2012 during June of that year.
-Analyst Nate Cohn has noted that a strong approval rating for President Obama would equate to a strong performance for the Democratic candidate, and vice versa.

-Following his second term, President Obama was not eligible for another reelection.
-In October 2015, Obama's running-mate and 2-term Vice President Biden decided not to enter the race for the Democratic presidential nomination either.
-With their terms expiring on January 20, 2017, the electorate was asked to elect a new president, the 45th president and 48th vice president of the United States, respectively.

 On February 20 and 27, 2016, in the presidential primaries, South Carolina voters expressed their preferences for the Republican and Democratic parties' respective nominees for president.
 Registered members of each party could only vote in their party's primary, while voters who were unaffiliated could choose any one primary in which to vote.

 Democratic primary

 The 59 delegates for the Democratic National Convention from South Carolina are allocated in this way.
 There are 53 pledged delegates and 6 unpledged delegates.
 For the pledged delegates, each district gets 5 delegates that are allocated proportionally.
 There are then 18 at-large delegates awarded proportionally.